Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Leaderboard

-Each run through the game will also automatically record a demo that can be played back later for leaderboard validation and for review and such.
+Each run through the game will also automatically record a demo by recording the player's inputs and can be played back later for leaderboard validation and for replays and such.
 Because of the length of the game and certain factors that may not be completely deterministic, Each demo will end right when the Catalyst breaches through the level and then a new demo recording will start right when the next level begins.
 Preventing de-syncs will be vital.
 I'll need to do some proper research before I start implementing this

 I won't be able to use physics for anything gameplay related (GodotPhysics and the JoltPhysics Plugin both can't guarantee deterministic results).
 Physics will only be used for non-gameplay features.
 (Particles, decorations, etc)

+The technical documentation will include all the cheat/exploit prevention stuff I'll have to include.

 ---